emaric/gittodoro-ts/README.md

 - Views and Models are decoupled by establishing a subscribe/notify protocol between them.
 - View: ensure that its appearance reflects the state of the model.
 - View uses an instance of a Controller subclass to implement a particular response strategy.

-## Strategy

-- An object that represents an Algorithm.